Tag Archives: survivors

 What’s Next?
 Outreach Project

 I’d like to introduce you to my new gorgeous friend, Crystal Martin: She is a devoted wife and a fit mother of 4.
 A corporate woman.
 An entrepreneur.
 An advocate for domestic violence survivors.
 Last night, I had the privilege of interviewing her and was blown away by her incredible story of survival!
-I am happy to say she is a total woman: healed, stronger, and quite successful, today because of everything she’s been through.
+I am happy to say she’s a total woman: healed, stronger, and quite successful today because of everything she has been through.

 I am thrilled that she will be a part of my next writing project – a compilation of stories about women who have survived domestic violence in an abusive marriage.
 These stories need to be told, and their voices need to be heard.
 It is our desire that these testimonies, experiences, and life lessons will serve to truly help and inspire anyone who may still be in an abusive relationship.
-To let them know that they are not alone and hopefully will see that they, too, can move forward and know that they can let go of that victim and limited mindset and lifestyle and come out a better person in spite of what they’ve been through.
+To let them know that they are not alone and hopefully see that they, too, can move forward, knowing that they can let go of a victim and limited mindset, and emerge as a better person despite what they’ve been through.

 Should you be someone (male or female) who has a story of hope and survival to share, I just may include you in my next book!
-After our interview, if you’d rather remain anonymous, you may do so.
+After our interview, if you prefer to remain anonymous, you may do so.
 Please contact me.

 unnamed